abklabs/tooling/README.md

 follow the instructions at https://brew.sh if you haven't already installed it on your system.

+Scripts that are shared by all ABKLabs projects are also stored in this repository.
+Simply run `make install` to install the latest version of these scripts.
+Then commit your changes to each project's repository.

-To setup your development environment, please run the following:
+### To setup your development environment, please run the following:

 1. Clone this repository: